Jingū taima: Modern Period

 In 1871, an imperial decree abolished the oshi and allotted the production and distribution of the amulets, now renamed Jingu Taima, to the shrine's administrative offices.
-It was around this time that the talisman's most widely known form – a wooden tablet containing a sliver of cedar wood known as "sacred core" (御真, gyoshin) wrapped in paper on which is printed the shrine's name (天照皇大神宮, Tenshō Kōtai Jingū) and stamped with the seals of the shrine (皇大神宮御璽, Kōtai Jingū Gyoji) and its high priest (大神宮司之印, Daijingūji no In) – developed.
+It was around this time that the talisman's most widely known form – a wooden tablet containing a sliver of cedar wood known as "sacred core" (御真, gyoshin) wrapped in paper on which is printed the shrine's name (天照皇大神宮, Amaterasu-ōmikami-jingū) and stamped with the seals of the shrine (皇大神宮御璽, Kōtai Jingū Gyoji) and its high priest (大神宮司之印, Daijingūji no In) – developed.
 In 1900, a new department, the "Department of Priests" (神部署, Kanbesho), took over production and distribution duties.
 The distribution of Jingu Taima was eventually delegated to the National Association of Shinto Priests (全国神職会, Zenkoku Shinshokukai) in 1927 and finally to its successor, the Association of Shinto Shrines, after World War II.
 The Association nowadays continues to disseminate Jingu Taima to affiliated shrines throughout Japan, where they are made available alongside the shrines' own amulets.

 According to the explanation of Ise Grand Shrine Guji (chief priest) Urada Nagatami in 1873, it was the distribution of Ōnusa, a sacred object to ward off sin.

 After the Meiji Era (1868-1912), it was transformed into a Shinto taima with the Privy Seal of Japan stamped on it.
 Since then, it has been wrapped as Goshin, the sacred body of the shrine.
 In the Meiji period, the system of goji was suspended with the formation of State Shinto and distributed throughout the country from the Jingu-kyo organized by the Ise Jingu from Ise-ko.
 From the Meiji era to the present, all Jingu taima has been consistently produced within Ise Jingu, and is distributed by the Jingu-kyo, then by the Jingu Bohoninkai Foundation, and later by the Association of Shinto Shrines.

 According to the 1916 explanation by the Jingu Shinbusho, it originated in Harae, an event that is now a prayer for the nation's people, and is therefore not a shintai or wakemitamama, but rather a mark of veneration.
 These arguments attempted to encompass the various beliefs of the time, but it was also an exorcism tool because it was offered as an offering to the gods, the spirit was attached to it and it became a sacred object, and it was also a prayer for purification.
 It is said that we should not choose one over the other.